ottenwbe/bosh-install/README.md

 ```

 #### The VPC ###

 At first we have to define our provider (aws) and the virtual private cloud (vpc).
-In our example this is defined in ```aws-vpc.tf```.
+In our example this is defined in the file ```aws-vpc.tf```.
-As you can see in the code snippet below we simply reference variables defined in our variables.tf.
+As you can see in the code snippet below, we simply reference variables defined in our variables.tf.

 ```hcl
 provider "aws" {